fawzanoachira/fawzanoachira/README.md

 # Peace be upon you! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 # I'm Muhammed Fawzan A

-🚀 Software Developer | AI/ML Engineer | 💻 Passionate about web development, AI Enthusiast
+🚀 Software Engineer | AI/ML Engineer | 💻 Passionate about web development, AI Enthusiast

 Journeying on a whimsical digital journey, my insatiable passion for all things computer-related metamorphoses into the essence of a coding druid.
 Armed with a verdant coding wand, I traverse lush, enchanted forests of algorithms, unraveling the intricate moss-covered enigmas that intertwine with the very heartbeat of nature's code.